JuliusNixi/GitHub-Repos-WebCards/README.md

 Sincerely no, it's not something of unique and special.
 Is simply a wrapper of the GitHub's APIs and doesn't add anything to them.
 However, I think it can be common to want to pull data from GitHub, for example in developer portfolios.
 It is, of course, possible to make all the desired requests manually from scratch, but this requires some effort and tedium.
 This project hopes to provide something, while simple, that is workable and provides a stable baseline allowing you to not reinvent the wheel if you only want some basic repo statistics. **It is not meant for complex projects that require sophisticated interactions with GitHub's APIs.**

 ## Demo
 A demo is avaible [here](https://juliusnixi.github.io/GitHub-Repos-WebCards/).
-It's the 'index.html' this repo file hosted on GitHub pages.
+The 'index.html' showed is this repo file hosted on GitHub pages.

 ## Styles and frameworks agnostic
 A key concept of the project is the style and framework agnosticism.
 In fact, I want anyone to be able to take the data and decide what style to use with them and on what frontend framework.
 In the future, could be added some default themes, but freedom from styling and tech stack will always be central.